zBritva/PowerBI-visuals-docs/RVisualTutorial/CreateNewVisual.md

 plot(Values)
 ```

 This R script calls a generic function for plotting of R object.
-The data frame "Values" will contian columns in "Values" data role.
+The data frame "Values" will contain columns in "Values" data role.

 ![Basic Plot Script Result](images/BasicPlot.png)